 Hanging a bike up by its wheel is no problem at all.
 The wheel is designed to take loads far in excess of the weight of the bike.
 The only potential problem will be if the bike is held upright by the tyre and the tyre goes flat!

-Will the hydraulic brakes still work if I store a bike vertically?
+4. Will hydraulic brakes still work if I store a bike vertically?

 When hydraulic brakes need bleeding, air has got into the system.
 When you store the bike vertically the air bubbles rise to the highest point, the brake levers.
 When you take the bike down from the wall they may feel spongy at first.

 However, pulling the levers a couple of times should quickly sort the problem out.

 You should make sure the brakes (all kinds) are working before you start riding for obvious reasons.
 If squeezing the levers a couple of times doesn’t fix the sponginess then there is a problem with the brakes, not the way the bike is being stored.

 5. Will suspension forks be OK if the bike is stored in an upright position?

 Yes.
 Undoubtedly.
 In fact this is the best way to store any bike with suspension forks.

 All suspension forks have stanchions (the shiny tubes) that slide in and out of the fork legs (the bit attached to the wheel).
 To make these movements super smooth, the fork legs are full of oil.
 To stop the oil spraying everywhere every time you compress the forks there is a rubber seal fitted at the top of the fork legs.
 This will have a foam seal fitted behind it to hold the oil against the stanchions.